 What is mind-body medicine?

-The Mind-Body Medicine Program at Cancer Treatment Centers of America (CTCA) supports you and your caregivers before, during and after cancer treatment.
+The mind-body medicine program at Cancer Treatment Centers of America® (CTCA) is designed to support you and your caregivers before, during and after cancer treatment.

-Mind-body medicine, an integral part of whole-person care, recognizes the powerful ways in which emotional, mental, social and behavioral factors can directly affect health.
-Our licensed mental health and allied professionals offer caring relationships and therapeutic practices and techniques to help you and your caregivers respond to cancer diagnosis and treatment in empowering and stress-minimizing ways in order to improve your health, relationships and overall well-being.
+Mind-body medicine, an integral part of whole-person care, recognizes the powerful ways in which emotional, mental, social and behavioral factors may directly affect a patient's physical health.
+Our licensed mental health and allied professionals offer caring relationships and therapeutic practices and techniques in an effort to help you and your caregivers respond to a cancer diagnosis and treatment regimen in empowering and stress-reducing ways so you are better able to improve your health, relationships and overall well-being.

-All of our mind-body services are available to patients and caregivers.
-Each new patient is scheduled to meet with a mind-body therapist at least once to introduce the services.
-It’s your decision if you would like to continue meeting with a mind-body therapist and/or participate in any of the following services:
+It’s your decision if you would like to meet with a mind-body therapist and/or participate in any of the following services:

-- Individual, couples and family counseling: Meet with your mind-body therapist as an individual, couple or family for help with anything on your mind, work through difficult decisions, cope with cancer and how it affects your life and relationships, discover and use your inner strengths and resources, and explore ways to enjoy life while on this journey.
+- Individual, couples and family counseling: Meet with your mind-body therapist as an individual, couple or family for help with working through difficult decisions, coping with cancer and how it affects your life and relationships, discovering and using your inner strengths and resources, and exploring ways to enjoy life while on this journey.

-- Relaxation and guided imagery: Learn to use positive mental images and focused breathing to increase your physical and emotional comfort.
-Cancer patients have often found this to help with physical discomfort and stress.
-It can also help support the immune system.
+- Relaxation and guided imagery: Learn to use positive mental images and focused breathing that may increase your physical and emotional comfort.
+Cancer patients may find this helps with physical discomfort and stress.

 - Support groups: Connect with others going through a similar experience.

-- Wellness practices for stress management/reduction: Discover tools and strategies that you can build into your everyday life to help reduce stress and positively affect your well-being.
+- Wellness practices for stress management/reduction: Discover tools and strategies that may help reduce stress and positively affect your well-being.

 - Therapeutic laughter: Enjoy a distraction from your everyday stresses by joining in laughter exercises.
-Research has shown that positive laughter and humor can offer many physical and psychological health benefits.
+Research has shown that positive laughter and humor may offer physical and psychological health benefits.

-Our mind-body therapists work closely with your entire cancer treatment team and are here to support you in making ongoing care decisions.
-In addition, they can try to connect you with qualified practitioners, support groups and counseling services in your area once you return home.
+Our mind-body therapists work closely with the patient's entire cancer treatment team, offering feedback and input where appropriate.
+They are here to support you in making ongoing care decisions and, when needed, can try to connect you with qualified practitioners, support groups and counseling services in your area once you return home.